MANDAN Historical Society

 1960

-Mandan was experience a resurgence of civic service, with a record number of fraternal and service clubs and members.
-The trend was evident in the number and size of New Year celebrations around the city including parties at the downtown Elks building, the Moose Home, Knights of Columbus (KC) Hall, American Legion Hall, Veterans of Foreign Wars Club, Eagles Club and the Revelers Club which celebrated at the Mandan Country Club.
+Mandan experienced a resurgence of civic service, with a record number of fraternal and service clubs and members, evident in the number and size of New Year parties at the downtown Elks building, the Moose Home, Knights of Columbus (KC) Hall, American Legion Hall, Veterans of Foreign Wars Club, Eagles Club.
+The Revelers Club celebrated at the Mandan Country Club.

-After several prior attempts, the citizens of Mandan in a margin of almost two to one approved the move to Central Standard Time on a year round basis.
-Mandan will switch time zones May 15.
+After several prior attempts, the citizens of Mandan in a margin of almost two to one approved the move to Central Standard Time on a year round basis starting May 15.

 A new gymnasium and more classrooms were added to Mandan's Senior High School building's north side.
 The gym in the $290,000 structure seats more than 2,000 people for basketball games and includes storage areas and complete athletic facilities including showers, lockers, etc.